Over the last 6 years we’ve been in a constant cycle of adventuring and adventure planning – this is exactly how we do it!

 You can also get some great advice on activity-specific Facebook or Reddit groups for your particular activity/trip.

 You might need to do some searching online to estimate prices; in the UK we use Alpine Trek for most outdoor gear and Wiggle for everything bicycle-related.
-In North America, REI is a mammoth resource with likely have all the outdoor gear you could need at a good price.
+In North America, REI is a mammoth resource that will likely have all the outdoor gear you could need at a good price.

 1.8 How much will it cost?